-Using time – or more specifically, the temporal fluctuations of emitters – as a way to achieve super-resolution can be performed by employing higher-order statistics: the photon traces per pixel are analysed based on moments or equivalently cumulants.
+Using time – or more specifically, the temporal fluctuations of emitters – as a way to achieve super-resolution can be performed by employing higher-order statistics: the photon traces per pixel are analysed based on moments or cumulants .
 The 1st and 2nd order moments are widely used in engineering and are known as the mean and variance of a stochastic process.

 The 4th and all higher order moments of two statistically independent stochastic processes does not equal the sum of the moments of the individual processes meaning moments are not additive: